Environmental and social impact considerations

 - Consultation (who will be affected and what do they think?)

-The rest of this section should provide all the information needed for understanding the effects of pesticide use, so that a thorough ESIA / EIA can be conducted for a project.
+The rest of this section should provide all the information needed for understanding the effects of pesticide use, to refer to when conducting an ESIA / EIA for a project.
+For invasive ants there are basically three groups of pesticides: neurotoxins, stomach poisons and insect growth regulators.

-This pesticide summary describes the known environmental fate of the active ingredients in several commonly used ant control products along with details of toxicant concentrations, application rates, manufacturers and invasive ant species they are known to be effective on.
+This pesticide summary (Excel spreadsheet) describes the known environmental fate of the active ingredients in several commonly used ant control products along with details of toxicant concentrations, application rates, manufacturers and invasive ant species they are known to be effective on.
+Also check out the case studies for management of different pest ants to see what others have used.

 Neurotoxins typically contain fipronil (eg: Xstinguish, Vanquish Pro, ATTRATHOR, AntOff), indoxacarb (e.g. Carbodox, Arilon, Advion, Provaunt), synthetic pyrethroids (eg: Delta Force, Permex Dust) or neonicotinoids (e.g. Safari, Maxforce Quantum, PROTHOR).
 Neurotoxins disrupt insect central nervous systems by blocking neuron receptors.
 The poisons are comparatively fast acting, with results visible within a few days.
 Because of this rapid action, doses should be low to ensure that workers collecting bait survive long enough to transfer the toxin to the queen, larvae and other workers in the nest.
 More detailed information is available here.